 ‘Are you coming back next year?’ asked the woman.

-‘No, we aren’t.
+‘No, we are not.
 We might come in two years, but it’s not certain.’

-‘You drank all three bottles!’ said the woman to his unhappy husband.
+‘You drank all three bottles!’ said the woman to her unhappy husband.

 ‘We need to go now,’ said the soldier.
 ‘We only wanted to say good-bye.
 We are very sorry that we couldn’t come yesterday.’

 They went out.
 When they got into their car, the two old people were standing in front of their little restaurant.
 The soldiers waved them.
-The old woman waved them back.
+The old woman was waving back to them.
 The old man was looking at the ground.
 Then he went inside the house.
-He was very unhappy.
+He was extremely unhappy.

-The soldier at the wheel started the car and they left.
+The soldier at the wheel started the car and then they left.

 company /ˈkʌmpəni/ – (spoločnosť) – the fact of being with somebody else and not alone